AlexSmith11/RubixSolver/RubixSolver/readme.md

 I wanted to use a very easy to understand method for this solution.
 I am not at all familiar with efficient Rubix cube design, nor how one would design a cube with a solver in mind.

-Due to this, I have opted to use the simplest design I can think of ~~using OOP~~ I have gone even simpler - we don't even need a cube object, we can just have each side as a 3x3 array.
-For flavor we can add each side to a "Cube" object later if needed.
+Due to this, I have opted to use the simplest design I can think of.
+We can just have each side as a 3x3 array.

 I have come across several papers on Rubix cube design, such as: https://dl.acm.org/doi/10.1145/800058.801107